mrdbrg/React/React Practice/Udemy/React_Bootcamp /05-React_Forms/controlled-component/README.md

 ## Controlled Components
 - In HTML, form elements such as <input>, <textarea>, and <select> typically maintain their own state and update it based on use input.
-  - React mutable state is kept in the state of components, and only updated with setState().
+- React mutable state is kept in the state of components, and only updated with setState.